 The Gondwana Garden

-Visitors arriving at the Gondwana Garden, located to the north of the Eucalypt Walk and south of the Ian Potter Lakeside Precinct, will discover a lush, abundantly planted place representing the connections between Australia’s ancient Gondwanan rainforests and the evolutionary history of the earth and its biodiversity.
+Visitors arriving at the Gondwana Garden at Cranbourne Gardens, located to the north of the Eucalypt Walk and south of the Ian Potter Lakeside Precinct, will discover a lush, abundantly planted place representing the connections between Australia’s ancient Gondwanan rainforests and the evolutionary history of the earth and its biodiversity.
 The range of plant species has been carefully compiled with input from expert Gardens' botanists to provide visitors with experiences reminiscent of forests in those long-distant times.